OtHanski/Wihuri2019/Programs/README.txt

 -MeasInductance to determine coil inductance and resistance.

 N831ACTRL20 README:
--In current version only Free Control Mode has been tested to be functional -Good for collecting freeform data
+-In current version only Free Control Mode has been tested to be functional.
+Sweep mode will be left unfinished for v2, a different implementation will be used for v3.
+-Good for collecting freeform data
 -Currently plots (manually exportable) I(V), V(t) and I(t).